Aviah/one-click-django-docs/playground.md

 Browse to the local site, at `127.0.0.1:8000`.
 The new message should appear with the !!!!!

-You can stop the django runserver with Ctrl+C (otherwise it runs and reloads with any code change)
+You can stop the django runserver with Ctrl+C (otherwise it will continue to run and auto reload the code when you change it).

 Time to commit and push this change.
 Check the local repository: